Event Agenda

 Speakers

-A: Panel A: Emmanuel Kihampa (Registrar of Societies), Viola Ocharo (Deputy Regional Coordinator, SecFin Africa), Neema Makando (Advisor, Gender Equality and CSO Inclusion, SecFin Africa), Gilbert Nyombi (Assistant Commissioner, Financial Intelligence Unit Tanzania)
+A: Panel A: Speakers: Emmanuel Kihampa (Registrar of Societies), Viola Ocharo (Deputy Regional Coordinator, SecFin Africa, Eastern Hub), Ms. Neema Makando (Advisor, Gender Equality and CSO Inclusion, SecFin Africa), Mr. Gilbert Nyombi (Assistant Commissioner, Financial Intelligence Unit Tanzania)

-B: Panel B: Baitani Mujuni (Moderator, Zanzibar National Coordinator, THRDC), Lisa Kagaruki (Head of Members Affairs, THRDC), Onesmo Olengurumwa (National Coordinator, THRDC), John Kalage (Executive Director, Haki Elimu)
+B: Panel B: Moderator: Baitani Mujuni (Zanzibar National Coordinator, THRDC), Speakers: Lisa Kagaruki (Head of Members Affairs and General Public Engagement, THRDC), Onesmo Olengurumwa (National Coordinator, THRDC), Aisha Al-Alawi (Save the Children)

-C: Panel C: Sheila Apiny (Regional Climate Advisor & Climate Scientist, ActionAid), Happy Itros Sanga (Women and Climate Engagement Coordinator), Nyendo Kinyonga (Regional Manager, TIF Project, ActionAid)
+C: Panel C: Moderator: Sheila Apiny (Regional Climate Advisor & Climate Scientist, ActionAid), Speakers: Happy Itros Sanga (Women and Climate Engagement Coordinator, ActionAid), Nyendo Kinyonga (Regional Manager, TIF Project, ActionAid)

 Venues:Main Hall, Tembo, Faru